BlastSlimey/shapezipelago/README.md

 - Make list of compatible utility mods
 - Add cosmetic randomization to game info
 - Option groups for building variants
+- Make being able to build a MAM a requirement for MAM goal

 ### Gameplay
 - Something with energy link